roman-milk/roman-milk.github.io/my-boss-slut.md

  "Yes, Bob.
 You'll give her the punishment with this."
 He handed me a riding crop.

  "The stroke should be hard enough so it's visible two hours later, but not so hard that it can be seen after twelve hours.
 It'll take you a while to learn how to do it.
 Don't be afraid to hurt her.
 Better too strong than too weak.
 Just experiment.
 In addition, Bob, follow these instructions."
-Report_Story #2